ChrisPenner/wc/README.md

 And if you're at all interested in the book I'm writing on lenses and optics, you can find that [here](https://www.patreon.com/ChrisPenner).
 Cheers!

+For reference, I'm using the Mac's version of `wc`; you can find [reference source code here](https://opensource.apple.com/source/text_cmds/text_cmds-68/wc/wc.c.auto.html).

 * * *

 The challenge is to build a *faster* clone of the hand-optimized C implementation of the `wc` utility in our favourite high-level garbage-collected runtime-based language: Haskell!
 Sounds simple enough right?